rust-lang/blog.rust-lang.org/_posts/2017-07-18-conf-lineup.md

 as well as a session on [Tock](https://www.tockos.org/), the secure embedded operating system.

-The second day is the main event, with [talks][rc-talks] at every level of expertise, with talks on both basic and advanced techniques, experience reports in various fields, and various interesting libraries.
+The second day is the main event, with [talks][rc-talks] at every level of expertise, covering basic and advanced techniques, experience reports, guidance on teaching, and interesting libraries.

-[Tickets are still on sale!][rc-ticks] We offer [scholarship][rc-schol] for those who would otherwise find it difficult to attend.
+[Tickets are still on sale!][rc-ticks] We offer a [scholarship][rc-schol] for those who would otherwise find it difficult to attend.
 Join us in lovely Portland and hear about the latest developments in the Rust world!